 We've established the roles of SicX in vitro in response to oxygen deprivation, but how it governs bacterial lifestyle choice during infection requires further study.
 Filling this gap is critical for designing new therapies against this important pathogenic trait.

-What are the roles of other sRNAs in human infections?
+What are the roles of other bacterial sRNAs and small proteins in human infections?

-Our discovery of SicX is just the tip of the iceberg.
-Despite considerable efforts to identify bacterial sRNAs, our knowledge of their identities and functions remains limited to a few examples.
-Our goal is to uncover and study diverse sRNAs related to infections.
+The discovery of SicX sRNA is just the tip of the iceberg, and our knowledge of bacterial small regulatory elements remains limited to a few examples.
+Our goal is to uncover and characterize diverse sRNAs and small proteins that govern bacterial infections.

 How do inter- and intra-species communication influence infection progression and outcomes?